By Kaytlyn Poberznick

 The final year of eligibility holds a lot of weight for senior athletes attempting to achieve their remaining personal goals while also leading the team to a championship.
 For Keilan Dobish, last year should have been the end, but a canceled season gave him another shot.

-The fifth-year men’s basketball player with the Ooks has found himself in a position to embrace his third coach in three years.
+The fifth-year men’s Ooks basketball player found himself in a position to embrace his third coach in three years.
 The overall learning curve of having to adjust to different coaching methods has not phased Dobish in the least.

 “I find that it’s actually helped me,” said the St. Albert native.

-“The biggest thing that’s benefitted me is just the ability to adapt […] and not get comfortable with anything.”
+“The biggest thing that’s benefited me is just the ability to adapt […] and not get comfortable with anything.”

 Growing as a player means accepting different feedback and perspectives to help develop new skills as an athlete.
 Working with two respected coaches in his previous two years, Dobish finds himself taking away some key lessons.
 Mike Connolly, the men’s basketball coach Dobish had for his first three years, and Slav Kornik, the coach who took over during his fourth year, each brought unique qualities to the table.